 Don't anchor on a single MTEB average.
 Deployment success usually depends on a few operational questions:

 The original MTEB finding is the durable lesson: no one model dominated every task category.[10]
-Evaluate policy retrieval, reranking, languages, latency, and storage behavior that match your deployment instead of selecting by one aggregate score.
+Evaluate API-doc retrieval, reranking, languages, latency, and storage behavior that match your deployment instead of selecting by one aggregate score.

-1approved_evidence = {"return-policy-us-v3", "shipping-label-v2"}
+1approved_evidence = {"api-key-rotation-v3", "service-token-lifecycle-v2"}

 2retrieval_cases = [